ligi/docs/docs/trezor-faq/_sources/threats.rst.txt

 There are `24! <https://en.wikipedia.org/wiki/Factorial>`_ possible orderings of a 24-word seed.
 That is 620448401733239439360000 possible orderings.

-Each 24 word TREZOR recovery seed is verified with an `8 bit checksum <../trezor-tech/cryptography.html#mnemonic-recovery-seed-bip39>`_ .
+Each 24-word TREZOR recovery seed is verified with an `8-bit checksum <../trezor-tech/cryptography.html#mnemonic-recovery-seed-bip39>`_.
 Using the checksum to eliminate invalid seeds, you can reduce the search space by a factor of 256.
 This gives us a search space of:

 24! ÷ 256 = 2423626569270466560000